mphowardlab/mphowardlab.github.io/index.md

 ---
 ---

-An engaging 1-3 sentence description of your lab.

 {% include section.html %}

-## Highlights

 {% capture text %}

-We use multiscale modeling, computer simulations, and fundamental chemical engineering concepts to develop new scientific understanding and engineering solutions to difficult problems in soft matter.
+We use multiscale modeling, computer simulations, and fundamental chemical engineering concepts to develop new scientific understanding and solutions to engineering challenges in soft materials.

 {%
   include button.html